 Remove the joint onto a platter so all the fat can be drained into a jar for disposal.
 Never pour animal fat down the kitchen sink unless you are weird enough to enjoy the considerable trouble of dislodging a column of solid fat from the plumbing.

 Add the softened cepes along with their strained liquid to the pan, scraping to dissolve all the crusty bits.
-Stir in a couple of tablespoons of tomato paste, several smashed cloves of garlic, a bouquet garni with additional rosemary, and enough water so the bottom of the pan is covered with about two inches of liquid.
+Stir in a couple of tablespoons of tomato paste, several smashed cloves of garlic, a bouquet garni with additional rosemary, and enough water so the bottom of the pan is covered with about an inch of liquid.
 Make sure you put the leg of lamb back in the pan!

 Though this style of pan is reputed to be self basting, I still like to ladle the gravy over the joint several times during the simmering which lasts about four hours.
 Because?
 Call me old fashioned, but I just can't believe a pot can be untended by the cook for that long.
 I also flip the leg over and check to see if more water needs to be added.
 About an hour or so before the meat will be done, start working on the au gratin and roasted Brussels sprouts.